MicrosoftDocs/minecraft-creator/creator/Documents/ChunkerTheNether.md

 ![Export world button](Media/Chunker/netherexportworld.png)

 In Chunker, click **Select Archive**.
 Navigate to the file you exported and select it.
 Click **Start** to load your world in Chunker.

-For more information on locating your world on other devices/editions, check out this article on the [Mojang support website](https://help.minecraft.net/hc/en-us/articles/360035131551-Where-are-Minecraft-files-stored-).

 ## Choose an export version